oorjitchowdhary/oorjitchowdhary/README.md

 #### Currently, I am:
 - studying Electrical & Computer Engineering, Economics, Data Science, and Applied Math.
-- helping execute the UW Task Force's recommendations for University-wide AI enablement.
+- helping execute the Provost-led AI Task Force's recommendations for University-wide AI enablement at UW.
-- leading Partnership Development at [DubHacks](https://dubhacks.co), the largest collegiate hackathon in the Pacific Northwest.
+- leading the Technical Systems team at [DubHacks](https://dubhacks.co), the largest collegiate hackathon in the Pacific Northwest.
 - serving as VP of Corporate Outreach at the [PM Association](https://www.instagram.com/uwpma), UW's official Product + Program + Project Management club.

 #### Previously, I was involved with: